AlexExchanger/margincallio-daemon/README.md

 - IP address and port of core connection is harcodec in lib/daemon.ex on line 44 :-)

+- DB setting are presented in  /config/config.exs file

 Todolist:

 - add users autentification (now everybody can subscribe on everybody's channel)